nwaniek/ncr_numpy/README.rst

 Reason
 ------
-Existing implementations did not provide the functionality I needed.
-They are also not robust enough and throw exceptions instead of return codes in library routines, which I personally dislike (I try to never throw exceptions in library code, which makes porting to or interfacing with other languages, such as plain C, easier).
-In other parts, existing solutions make wrong assumptions which, among other issues, leads to the support of only a narrow subset of the capabilities of npy files.

-For instance they are not correct regarding handling structured arrays of arbitrary depth, or with data having mixed endianness, or in that they wrongly assume that certain fields *must* be in the description string of a numpy array and throw an exception, or that they don't even bother to check the itemsize against the size of the file.
-The list goes on.
+Existing implementations do not provide the functionality I need or are not as robust as I would like.
+For instance, they are not necessarily able to handle structured arrays of arbitrary depth, or data with mixed endianness.
+Some solutions assume that certain fields in the numpy description header must exist, which is wrong.
+Others throw exceptions in the library code (i.e.  the code which loads the files), which I personally dislike.
+That is, while exceptions can be a good tool, I prefer to have return codes in functions that should be considered *library code*.
+Then, simply testing if the file size corresponds to the item-size is rarely checked.
+Anyway, the list goes on and at some point I decided to simply roll my own.

 Goals